David-Cary/undoable-edits/README.md

 )
 ```

+Note, prior to 1.1.0 the constructor accepted an `arrayHandler` property.
+That has since been replaced by a `propertyHandlerFactory` that gets automatically created if `deep` is set to true.

+By default the property handler factory is an instance of `ClassedProxyHandlerFactory` with entries for arrays, dates, maps, and sets.
+Should you want support for additional object types you can add those to that factory's `classes` list.

-### Array Proxies
+### Other Proxies

-For arrays, use `UndoableArrayHandler` as the proxy handler.
-This works much like the above `UndoableRecordHandler`, save that `arrayHandler` is replaced by `recordHandler`.
-Said record handler is used much like the array handler.
-It just gets applied to non-array objects instead of arrays.
+The library currently provided proxy handlers for arrays (UndoableArrayHandler), dates (UndoableDateHandler), maps (UndoableMapHandler), and sets (UndoableSetHandler).
+Each of these work much like the above `UndoableRecordHandler`, save that they take an optional property handler factory in place of the `deep` parameter.

+By default a record handler set to deep proxying will contain an instance of each of the above handlers to deal with the associated value types.